 CT 3220 Computer Center Operations (3-2).

-Theory and practice of the management of computer center operations.
-Specific topics include: facilities planning, production scheduling and control, operational procedures, computer performance evaluation, analysis of operating systems and hardware for installation and security of computer installations.
+Theory and practice of the management of eomputer eenter operations.
+Specific topics include facilities planning, production scheduling and control, operational procedures, and computer performance evaluation.
 A feature of the course is experience obtained in operating the NPS Computer Center installation.
-PREREQUISITES: CT 2000, CS 3010, CS 3020, CS 3030 concurrently, or equivalent.
+PREREQUISITES: CS 3030, and OS 3210 or equivalent.

 CT 4182 Data Processing Management (4-0).

-Study of computer systems analysis and design.
-Management of ADP in the Federal Government, especially in the Department of Defense.
-Specific topics covered include: feasibility studies, selection, and acquisition of equipment; evaluation of computer hardware and software; installation and effective utilization of ADP equipment; and various types of computer applications.
-PREREQUI-SITE: a background of advanced work in information systems or computer science and Departmental approval.
+Management of the ADP in the Federal Government, especially in the Department of Defense.
+Specific topics covered include: Computer Center and Computer System development management; procurement of computer systems; installation and effective utilization of ADP systems.
+PREREQUISITE: CS 4200.